 And that’s it!
 You’re all set up and ready to go with your new domain.

 Other Ways to Make Extra Money:

-2. Drive for Uber: This is a really good use of your time if you are trying to make some extra cash in a weekend.
-Here’s a signup link that gives you $100 after you give your first ride, plus check out How I Made $427 in 2 Days Driving for Uber.
+2. Drive with Uber: This is a really good use of your time if you are trying to make some extra cash in a weekend – here’s a signup link to get your application started.
+Check out How You Can Make Extra Cash Driving with Uber for more info.